rjkr007/civic-makers-climate-change-visualization/README.md

 To deploy the app to Github Pages, run the following commands:
 ```
 cd client/
+npm install  ## [optional] only install dependencies if you haven't done so earlier!
 npm run deploy
 ```
 The command will perform the following actions: